aramboyajyan/drupal-7-boilerplate-theme/README.md

 - Support for custom tracking scripts (GA, Piwik, Woopra, Gauges etc.)
 - Update with TB 2.2.1 styles
 - Add automatic node loading if on node pages
+- Unified modal window system (either from theme or from custom module)

 ### Credits